openfaas/workshop/lab7.md

     print(res.json())
 ```

-Update `requirements.txt` with
+Update your `requirements.txt` file with the requests module for HTTP/HTTPs:

 ```
 requests
 ```

-This is the key line for chaining functions:
+The following line from the code above posts the GitHub Issue's title and body to the `sentimentanalysis` function as text.
+The response will be in JSON format.

 ```
 res = requests.post('http://' + gateway_hostname + ':8080/function/sentimentanalysis', data=payload["issue"]["title"]+" "+payload["issue"]["body"])
 ```

-What you do here is to post the data to the already deployed `sentimentanalysis` function, which will read it and return the results.

 ### Build and Deploy: